mohrez86/pyllmut/docs/index.md

 ### Local Models vs. API

-Our first attempt was to use local models, but running LLM models on a regular machine is extremely slow.
+Our first attempt was to use local models, but running large language models on a regular machine is extremely slow.
 We want PyLLMut to be usable on regular laptops.
-So, for now, we decided to start with using LLM models through their API.
+So, for now, we decided to start with using LLMs through their API.
 Supporting local models later will not be a problem, considering the modular nature of PyLLMut.